 There is no denying the fact that English has evolved into the language of the world.
-India is considered to be a non-native English speaking country and Indian students aspiring to study in English speaking countries need to demonstrate good English skills to cope with the life inside and outside the university.
+India is considered to be a non-native English speaking country and Indian students aspiring to study in English speaking countries need to demonstrate good English skills to cope with life inside and outside the university.
 There are many English language proficiency tests available.
 However, the International English Language Testing System (IELTS) and Test of English as Foreign Language (TOEFL) are certainly two of the most popular ones.
-In this article, we will take you through the different section of the IELTS and offer some tips to crack the exam.
+In this article, we will take you through the different sections of the IELTS and offer some tips to crack the exam.

 The IELTS Academic Test

 The IELTS test is available in two versions: Academic and General.
 The Academic version is applicable to all students applying for higher education.
 It is accepted by over 10,000 institutions in nearly 140 countries which include universities, schools, etc. The idea of the IELTS Academic test is to assess your level of preparedness to study in a classroom with English as the language of communication.

 The test format